RashidCodes/azure_dbt_core/README.md

 ![cicd workflow](./IaC/assets/cicd.png)

 #### Workflow

 1. Developer raises a PR.
 1. We perform linting and dbt checks.
-See [integration.yml](./.workflows/ci/integration.yml)
+See [integration.yml](./.workflows/ci/integration.yml) for all checks.
-1. If all checks pass, then we deploy the changes to production.
+1. If all checks pass, then we can deploy the changes to production.
 See [deployment.yml](./.workflows/cd/deployment.yml).
 The deployment involves the following:

     - The creation of a new image.
-    - The creation/modification of the container app job to use the new image.
+    - The modification of the container app job to use the new image.

 #### Pipeline Creation
 1. In Azure Devops, create two pipelines namely:

-    - dbt_ci:
+    - dbt_ci
     - dbt_cd

     The *dbt_ci* pipeline is created from the [integration.yml](./.workflows/ci/integration.yml) file whereas the *dbt_cd* pipeline is created from the [deployment.yml](./.workflows/cd/deployment.yml) file.
-Make sure to provide all the necessary environment variables if you have them available.
+Make sure to provide all the necessary environment variables.

     ![pipelines](./IaC/assets/pipelines.png)